|Players and cards:||Seating | Dealing | Playing | Finishing | Scoring | Player Behaviour|

 - they can pick up a kitty --- not the one on my left, moron, your left --- but they have to wait for their next turn to play the cards they have now acquired.

-- If they are left with only one card in the hand (not to be contrasted with two in the bush, please), they must declare themselves to be pickupper and can only pick cards from the stock.
+- If they are unwise or unfortunate enough to be left with only one card in the hand (not to be contrasted with two in the bush, please), they must declare themselves to be pickupper and can only pick cards from the stock.
 This usually results in major salivation from their LHO (okay, I'll tell you --- that's Left Hand Opponent.)
 (Oh!
 You knew that??
 Right.) who can now get at least two cards in the discard pile and, if their rentrap is even slightly on the bright side, said rentrap would pass connected cards to them.
 Of course, becoming pickupper usually means that the player is on the verge of finishing all their cards, and will finish if they can.

 |Finishing a deal:||Players and cards | Seating | Dealing | Playing | Scoring | Player Behaviour|